-In order to be categorized as a capital improvement, the project must must meet three conditions.
+To be categorized as a capital improvement, the project must meet three conditions:

 - The project substantially adds to the value and/or prolongs the life of the property in a substantial way.

 - The project is a permanent construction, reconstruction, or remodeling of the real property.

 - The removal of the addition would cause material damage to the property or the addition.